Canadian Beauty Danielle Knudson Smolders In Black Bikini For Beachside Shot

 “Unreal beauty wow! #stunning love your style,” one more commented.

 Over the past few days, the beauty has been wowing fans in a variety of different outfits.
 Yesterday, The Inquisitr shared that the blond bombshell sizzled in some skimpy activewear.
-In that look, she left little to the imagination in a sexy bubblegum pink bra that dipped low into her chest and showed off a hint of cleavage while pairing the look with matching leggings that had some mesh paneling.
+In that look, she left little to the imagination in a sexy bubblegum pink bra that dipped low into her chest and showed off a hint of cleavage.
+She paired the top with matching leggings that had some mesh paneling.
 Like her most recent post, that one earned her a ton of attention with thousands of likes and comments.